Esteban Guerrieri: World Touring Cars

 In August 2016, he got a chance from Campos Racing to compete in the Argentinian round of the World Touring Car Championship with a Chevrolet Cruze TC1 car.
 Guerrieri was successful on his first appearance as he finished the main race in sixth and scored the fastest lap of all during the weekend.

 For the 2017 season, Guerrieri became a full-time driver at Campos Racing, driving the team's only car.
 During the first seven rounds, he won the opening races in Marrakech and China.
 With three rounds remaining in the season, the Honda factory squad signed him to replace the injured Tiago Monteiro.
 He then took pole position and main race victory in the final round at Qatar, ending up fourth in the drivers' standings.

 After the series became the World Touring Car Cup in 2018, Guerrieri remained at Honda, now with Münnich Motorsport running the cars.
 In 2018 he won at Nürburgring and Macau to place third in the standings.
 For the following season, he took four wins to finish as championship runner-up; he was recognised by TouringCarTimes as the best driver of the WTCR season.
 Guerrieri won four times again in 2020, breaking the record for most wins in WTCR, and finished fourth in the drivers' cup.
 He scored five podiums, although no wins, across the 2021 and 2022 seasons, finishing them sixth and eighth overall respectively.
 No driver managed to match or surpass Guerrieri's tally of 10 wins, and as the WTCR ended after 2022, Guerrieri became the series' most successful driver in terms of victories.

+Guerrieri joined the FIA TCR World Tour in 2024 with the GOAT Racing Honda team.

 Hypercar career

 For 2023, Guerrieri would move to the Floyd Vanwall Racing Team in the World Endurance Championship, driving a Vanwall Vandervell 680 alongside Tom Dillmann and Jacques Villeneuve.
+The team's best and only points finish of eighth being at the opening round.
+Guerrieri had a spin during the 6 Hours of Spa-Francorchamps before Villeneuve crashed out.
+Guerrieri failed to finish his debut 24 Hours of Le Mans as the Vanwall's engine failed on lap 165, the team having been hampered with power and suspension issues up to that point.
+Guerrieri was the only Vanwall driver to compete at every round and finished the season in 16th place.
+With the Vanwall team's failure to gain entry to the 2024 season Guerrieri returned to touring cars.